Defining Nock#

 *a *a

-What this means is that a formula which reduces to itself continues to do so, i.e. becomes an infinite loop or “bottom”.
-The Nock interpreter should detect this “crash” and yield the result instead of spinning on it forever.
+What this means is that a formula which reduces to itself continues to do so, i.e. becomes an infinite loop or “bottom” in formal logic.
+Practical interpreters detect these and halt.

 So much for the specification itself, but what does it mean?
 You can treat it like a puzzle and work things out yourself, but we’ve also prepared several complementary approaches to Nock.
 Start with one that best fits your background.